-INT RODUCTION .
-3
+RLS COLNE PARISH COUNCIL

+ST ANDING ORDERS 1

+но W TO USE MODEL STANDING ORDERS 3

-1. RULES OF DEBATE AT MEETINGS .
-5
+1. RULES OF DEBATE AT MEETINGS 4

-2. DISORDERLY CONDUCT AT MEETINGS .
-7
+2. DISORDERLY CONDUCT AT MEETINGS 6

-3. MEETINGS GENERALLY .
-7
+3. MEETINGS GENERALLY 7

-4. COMMITTEES AND SUB-COMMITTEES 10
+4. COMMITTEES AND SUB-COMMITTEES .
+10

-5. ORDINARY COUNCIL MEETINGS 11
+5. ORDINARY COUNCIL MEETINGS .
+11

-6. EXTRAORDINARY MEETINGS OF THE COUNCIL, COMMITTEES AND SUB- COMMITTEES 13
+6. EXTRAORDINARY MEETINGS OF THE COUNCIL, COMMITTEES AND SUB-COMMITTEES .
+13

-7. PREVIOUS RESOLUTIONS 13
+7. PREVIOUS RESOLUTIONS 14

-8. VOTING ON APPOINTMENTS 14
+8. VOTING ON APPOINTMENTS 15

-9. MOTIONS FOR A MEETING THAT REQUIRE WRITTEN NOTICE TO BE GIVEN TO THE PROPER OFFICER 14
+9. MOTIONS FOR A MEETING THAT REQUIRE WRITTEN NOTICE TO BE GIVEN TO THE PROPER OFFICER .
+16

-10. MOTIONS AT A MEETING THAT DO NOT REQUIRE WRITTEN NOTICE 15
+10. MOTIONS AT A MEETING THAT DO NOT REQUIRE WRITTEN NOTICE .
+17

-11. MANAGEMENT OF INFORMATION 16
+11. MANAGEMENT OF INFORMATION .
+18

-12. DRAFT MINUTES 16
+12. DRAFT MINUTES 19

-13. CODE OF CONDUCT AND DISPENSATIONS 17
+13. CODE OF CONDUCT AND DISPENSATIONS .
+20

-14. CODE OF CONDUCT COMPLAINTS 18
+14. CODE OF CONDUCT COMPLAINTS .
+21

-15. PROPER OFFICER 19
+15. PROPER OFFICER 22

-16. RESPONSIBLE FINANCIAL OFFICER 20
+16. RESPONSIBLE FINANCIAL OFFICER .
+24

-17. ACCOUNTS AND ACCOUNTING STATEMENTS 20
+17. ACCOUNTS AND ACCOUNTING STATEMENTS .
+25

-18. FINANCIAL CONTROLS AND PROCUREMENT 21
+18. FINANCIAL CONTROLS AND PROCUREMENT 26

+19. -

+20. HANDLING STAFF MATTERS

-19. HANDLING STAFF MATTERS 23
+HANDLING STAFF MATTERS RESPONSIBILITIES TO PROVIDE INFORMATION 28

+21. 28 29

-20. RESPONSIBILITIES TO PROVIDE INFORMATION 24
+RESPONSIBILITIES TO PROVIDE INFORMATION 28 29 30

-21. RESPONSIBILITIES UNDER DATA PROTECTION LEGISLATION 24
+22. RESPONSIBILITIES TO PROVIDE INFORMATION RESPONSIBILITIES UNDER DATA PROTECTION LEGISLATION 28 29 30 31

-22. RELATIONS WITH THE PRESS/MEDIA 24
+22. 23.
+RESPONSIBILITIES TO PROVIDE INFORMATION RESPONSIBILITIES UNDER DATA PROTECTION LEGISLATION RELATIONS WITH THE PRESS/MEDIA 28 29 30 31 32

-23. EXECUTION AND SEALING OF LEGAL DEEDS 25
+22. 23.
+24. RESPONSIBILITIES TO PROVIDE INFORMATION RESPONSIBILITIES UNDER DATA PROTECTION LEGISLATION RELATIONS WITH THE PRESS/MEDIA EXECUTION AND SEALING OF LEGAL DEEDS COMMUNICATING WITH DISTRICT AND COUNTY OR UNITARY 28 29 30 31 32 33

-24. COMMUNICATING WITH DISTRICT AND COUNTY OR UNITARY COUNCILLORS 25
+22. 23.
+24. 25.
+RESPONSIBILITIES TO PROVIDE INFORMATION RESPONSIBILITIES UNDER DATA PROTECTION LEGISLATION RELATIONS WITH THE PRESS/MEDIA EXECUTION AND SEALING OF LEGAL DEEDS COMMUNICATING WITH DISTRICT AND COUNTY OR UNITARY COUNCILLORS 28 29 30 31 32 33

-25. RESTRICTIONS ON COUNCILLOR ACTIVITIES 25

-26. STANDING ORDERS GENERALLY 25